FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Videos/README.md

-## If you are interested in seeing the videos for the User Stories as they were completed every sprint these are the links:
+If you are also interested in watching the videos for the User Stories as they were completed every sprint, here are the links:

 [Angel's channel](https://www.youtube.com/channel/UCVzYMqGCMQ9ylxZZ9wuKj4g)
 [Darshana's channel](https://www.youtube.com/channel/UCuQO6eRhCLt-3SrG9m4LRFQ/videos)